New Zealand soldier killed in Ukraine

 "The New Zealand Army will work closely with the family of the soldier to offer support at this deeply sad time."

+A spokesman for Defence Minister Peeni Henare referred questions from the Herald to NZDF.

+The Herald understands relevant ministers have been briefed but details were scant.

-The war in Ukraine has continued for about six months since Russia invaded the Eastern European country.
+The war in Ukraine has raged for about six months since Russia invaded the Eastern European country.

+Most of the Russian and Ukrainian forces are conсentrated in the Donbas, the industrial region of mines and factories in the nation's east.
+Ukraine has vowed to drive the Russians from the territory they have seized since the start of the invasion.

 Earlier this month, Prime Minister Jacinda Ardern announced a further 120 NZDF personnel would be deployed to the United Kingdom to help train Ukraine soldiers to fight against Russian forces.